- Our Business /

 Our Executive Audit & Risk Committee (ARC) regularly assesses risk, and the Audit Committee of the Board independently reviews the assessment.
 The ARC meets quarterly and receives regular reports on the risks faced across the business and the effectiveness of the actions taken to mitigate these risks.
 We use internal and external data to monitor our risks and to make proactive interventions.
 We also establish cross-functional working groups and use expert advice where necessary to ensure significant risks are effectively managed and, where appropriate, escalated to the ARC and Audit Committee for consideration.

 For more detail on our risk management approach, download our 2022 Corporate Governance Report (PDF 586KB).

 The Board considers principal risks to be the most significant risks faced by the group, including those that are the most material to our performance and that could threaten our business model or future long-term performance, solvency or liquidity.
 They do not comprise all the risks associated with our business and are not set out in priority order.
 Additional risks not known to management, or currently deemed to be less material, may also have an adverse effect on the business.

-Economic volatility or failure to react quickly enough to changing economic conditions, currency instability, inflationary pressures, changes to customs duties and tariffs, and/or eroded consumer confidence could impact forecasting and/or financial performance.
+Failure to react quickly enough to changing economic and/ or political conditions, e.g., inflationary pressures, currency instability, global trade tensions, heightened political protectionism, changes to customs duties and tariffs, and/or eroded consumer confidence, may impact on our freedom to operate in a market and could adversely impact forecasting and/or financial performance.

 International direct tax

-Significant changes to the international tax environment alter our operating position, leading to an increase in our effective tax rates and/or unexpected tax exposures and uncertainty.
+The international tax environment, including significant changes thereto, may alter our operating position, leading to an increased cost of compliance, an increase in our effective tax rates and/or unexpected tax exposures and uncertainty, resulting in financial loss.